Long known for its ancient civilisation, Egypt is the largest Arab country and has played a central role in Middle

 President: Abdel Fattah al-Sisi

 Retired Field Marshal Abdel Fattah al-Sisi was elected president in May 2014, almost a year after he removed his predecessor, President Mohammed Morsi, from office in a popularly-backed coup.

 He had served as armed forced chief under Mr Morsi, and was a key figure in the interim government which took over after the ouster.

 Egypt is a major regional media player.
-Its press is one of the most influential and widely-read in the region, and its TV and film industry supplies much of the Arab-speaking world with shows from its Media Production City.
+Its TV and film industries supply much of the Arab-speaking world with content and its press is influential.